 Blockchain is a distributed ledger technology used to store transactions and maintain a shared, immutable, and secure database.
-Cryptography is employed to secure and verify transactions, as well as to control the creation of new blocks in the chain.
+Cryptography is employed to secure and verify transactions as well as to control the creation of new blocks in the chain.
 The distinguishing feature of blockchain is that it is decentralized, meaning it does not rely on a central authority to operate.
-It is primarily used in cryptocurrency applications, but also in the recording of documents, data, and various types of information for which certification and authentication methods are applied.
+It is primarily used in cryptocurrency applications but also in the recording of documents, data, and various types of information for which certification and authentication methods are applied.

 On the other hand, it is essential to understand how the information in the blockchain is stored.
 It is a distributed network, conceptually very similar to peer-to-peer (P2P) networks.
 This is a network of nodes that share identical records of the blockchain.
-In other words, each node holds exact copies of the entire chain as it is being generated.
-Thus, any attempt to modify or alter the chain or its blocks is immediately detected and corrected, since copies exist on all nodes.
-This means that to compromise the information, an attacker would need to simultaneously attack all nodes in the network and alter the blocks concurrently.
-This makes the security of the Blockchain even greater—not only due to the volume or scale of static and dynamic nodes in the network, but also because of the system’s operational properties, which continuously verify the consistency of hashes across all nodes in the network.
+In other words, each node holds exact copies of the entire chain as it is generated.
+Thus, any attempt to modify or alter the chain or its blocks is immediately detected and corrected, since copies exist across all nodes.
+This means that to compromise the information, an attacker would need to simultaneously attack all nodes in the network and alter the blocks in unison.
+This makes the security of the Blockchain even greater—not only due to the volume or scale of static and dynamic nodes, but also because of the system’s operational properties, which continuously verify the consistency of hashes across all nodes in the network.

-To understand Blockchain technology, one must address mining software.
+On the other hand, to understand Blockchain technology, one must address mining software.
 This is a computer program designed to reproduce a complex mathematical algorithm that generates a valid hash for the block intended to be added to the chain.
-This task can vary in difficulty depending on the number of nodes in the network, ensuring a consistent rate of block publication within a reasonable time frame (typically a few minutes).
-The first miner (node running the mining software) to successfully compute the correct hash usually receives a reward in the form of cryptocurrency, thereby limiting the introduction of liquidity into the system and, in theory, decoupling it from speculation in cryptocurrency issuance.
+This task can vary in difficulty depending on the number of nodes in the network, ensuring a consistent cadence of block publication within a reasonable time frame (typically a few minutes).
+The first miner (node running the mining software) to successfully compute the correct hash usually receives a reward in the form of cryptocurrency, thereby limiting the introduction of liquidity into the system and (in theory) decoupling it from speculation in cryptocurrency issuance.
 Once the hash and the responsible miner are recognized and validated, the information propagates across the entire network of nodes, consolidating the new block.
-As the reader can imagine, blockchain chains are intrinsically linked to cryptocurrencies, since their design implies a computational cost for recording data, transactions, or documents on the network, necessitating incentives to sustain the node network and enabling the creation of a self-managed economic ecosystem.
+As the reader may imagine, blockchain chains are intrinsically linked to cryptocurrencies, since their design implies a computational cost for recording data, transactions, or documents on the network, necessitating incentives to sustain the node network and enabling the creation of a self-managed economic ecosystem.

 Limitations

-- Scalability.
+1. Scalability.
 One of the problems with blockchains is their scalability, as the network of nodes, data, and transactions to be processed expands, the amount of resources required to compute hashes and maintain constant verification of blocks becomes increasingly greater.

-- Cost.
+2. Cost.
 Mining on a blockchain and data storage can be expensive due to the need for energy and computational resources, which is not always efficient or profitable at a small scale.

 File Storage

 The storage of textual or alphanumeric content via hash encryption is the typical procedure for storing information on the blockchain.
 However, this method is highly limited when it comes to storing larger files in office formats, such as PDF files and all types of multimedia content.
-In these cases, two options are possible: a) Encoding the files into an encoding or encryption scheme (e.g., Base64), in which case a very long character string is obtained; or b) Storing the file’s hash based on its name, timestamps, author, metadata, specific textual markers at designated positions within the document, the permanent storage link, etc. This latter option allows for significantly smaller hash sizes without compromising the ability to identify the document and verify its integrity.
+In these cases, two options are possible: a) Encoding the files into an encoding or encryption scheme (e.g., Base64), in which case a very long character string is obtained; or b) Storing the file’s hash based on its name, timestamps, author, metadata, specific textual markers at designated positions within the document, the permanent storage link, etc. This latter option allows for the generation of significantly smaller hashes without compromising the ability to identify the document and verify its integrity.
 However, the actual file itself would not be contained within the block; instead, it would require a separate storage repository, referenced by its own hash.
-In this way, if an attempt is made to duplicate the document and store it in a different repository, the hash will not match, thereby revealing any change in location or integrity of the document.
+In this way, if an attempt is made to duplicate the document and store it in a different repository, the hash will not match, thereby revealing any change in the document’s location or integrity.
 Thus, documentation referenced from the blockchain can be securely linked to servers or networks distinct from the blockchain itself.
 Network nodes can therefore verify the integrity of the file by comparing the hash stored in the blocks with the actual file and its location.

 Hash Encoding